 Still, she got away without being raped.
 By the way, there are mini-pepper sprays you can attach on our key ring such as this one.

 If you’re thinking about having more, how about a wasp knife for close-combat?
 Or a dagger?
-(Keep in mind that you can use the dagger at range by throwing it!)

 Or how about a throwing knife?
 Yes, this is a long range weapon but still worth mentioning.
+The alternative would be to learn to throw your survival knife – practice makes perfect.

-A Survival Credit Card Knife
+Credit Card Knifes

 This seemingly innocent credit card is actually a survival knife that’s only 2 mm thin.
 The benefit is you can safely conceal it inside your wallet.
 No one will ever know you have it, unlike a folding knife which might raise some eyebrows.
 The thing to worry about is to get to it in time.